"I'm just an old man who likes dirty stories."

 The film explores issues of class, ethnicity, and even pornography in a thematically rich yet entertaining way as it slowly reveals itself to be a much more sophisticated drama than first thought.
 While complex and thoughtful in its exploration of past society's structures and restrictions, it delights in cleverly deconstructing contemporary themes of sexual passion and taboo desires.

 Chan-wook has constructed a masterfully tense and unnerving Korean portrait of class and colonialism.
 It's a twisty, sexy thriller in the Hitchcock mould wrapped in an East meets West period style.
-It's both a trashy and sophisticated melodrama set amongst the Japanese influenced upper crust of Korean society at the time while focusing on petty thieves and con artists with an explicitly erotic bent.
+It's both a trashy and sophisticated melodrama set amongst the Japanese influenced upper crust of Korean society of the time while focusing on petty thieves and swindlers with an explicitly erotic bent.
 It's an absolutely high cinematic achievement in narrative storytelling and entertainment.

 The Handmaiden screened at the 2016 Vancouver International Film Festival as part of the Panorama series.